deadc0de6/dotdrop/docs/config-transformations.md

 A typical use-case for transformations is when dotfiles need to be stored encrypted or compressed.
 For more, see [the howto](howto/howto.md).

-Note that transformations cannot be used if the dotfile is to be linked (when `link: link` or `link: link_children`).
+Note that transformations cannot be used if the dotfile is to be linked (when `link: absolute|relative|link_children`).

 Transformations also support additional positional arguments that must start from 2 (since `{0}` and `{1}` are added automatically).
 The transformations themselves as well as their arguments can also be templated.